 This makes the ultimate goal look realizable to participants and helps garner support even from those who have been erstwhile resisting change and sitting on the sidelines.

 7. Leaders Wanted

-More often than not, management is incentivised to minimize risk and preserve the status quo.
+More often than not, management is incentivized to minimize risk and preserve the status quo.
 Change on the other hand requires creation of a new state of business, which naturally requires leadership.
-A paralyzed decision making process (often the biggest impediment to change) is a symptom of having too many managers and not enough leaders3.
+A paralyzed decision-making process (often the biggest impediment to change) is a symptom of having too many managers and not enough leaders.3

 Great leaders transform cultures and stimulate breakthroughs.
 It is vital to have a good number of them on one’s side as champions of the renewal process.

 1. Juran, Joseph M, Managerial Breakthrough: A New Concept of the Manager’s Job, New York: McGraw-Hill, ISBN 0070340374, 1995 (originally 1964).

 2. Johnson, Thomas H., and Kaplan, Robert S., Relevance Lost – The Rise and Fall of Management Accounting, Harvard Business School Press, 1987.

 3. Kotter, John P., Leading Change: Why Transformation Efforts Fail; Harvard Business Review, 1995.